rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 10. Using the line-number that matches the rule in you want to delete, you can delete the specific rule (line number 1) in the INPUT chain by running:

-    ```
+    ```bash
     [root@serverXY root]# iptables -D INPUT 1
     ```

 #### To filter other kinds of traffic

 In this exercise you will learn how filter tcp type traffic.

 The popular ftp protocol is a TCP based service.
 This means that it is transported over TCP type packets.